Our Leadership Council

 Co-Director, MenEngage

-Laxman is a Co-Director at the MenEngage Global Alliance.
-He has over 17 years of experience working with and providing technical support to various Human Right NGO and I/NGOs, UN Agencies and Government in the areas of Gender Equality and Justice, Child Rights, and, ‘transforming masculinities and working with boys and men in gender justice’.
-He is experienced in strategic planning, programs development and implementation, monitoring and evaluation, and advocacy in the areas of gender equality, women’s rights & child rights.
-Prior to MenEngage Alliance, Laxman worked for Save the Children Sweden, where he played an instrumental role in the development of the gender policy and gender integration toolkit for Save the Children International, programs on positive discipline in everyday parenting and several other tools.
-Laxman is also a member of the CSO Global Reference Group of the UN Spotlight Initiative to end VAWG and the Leadership Council of the Global Women's Institute at George Washington University, USA.
+Laxman Belbase is a Co-Director at the MenEngage Global Alliance.
+He has over 17 years of experience working with and providing technical support to various international, human rights NGOs, UN agencies and governments in the areas of gender equality and justice, the rights of the child and "transforming masculinities and working with boys and men in gender justice."
+He is experienced in strategic planning, program development and implementation, monitoring and evaluation and advocacy in the areas of gender equality, women’s rights and child rights.
+Prior to MenEngage Global Alliance, Laxman worked for Save the Children Sweden, where he played an instrumental role in the development of the gender policy and gender integration toolkit for Save the Children International, programs on positive discipline in everyday parenting and several other tools.
+Laxman is also a member of the CSO Global Reference Group of the UN Spotlight Initiative to end VAWG.

 Charlotte Bunch